ovaschool/ovaschool.github.io/staticpages/oldprograms/zagreb2025-cs/bishop-intonational.md

 Tentative schedule of topics<br/>

 Monday<br/>
-The Half-Tamed Beast: Intonation vs. paralanguage. Overlapping (but not quite competing) research programs.
+_The Half-Tamed Beast_: Intonation vs. paralanguage.
+Overlapping (but not quite competing) research programs.
 Introduction to structural prominence<br/>

 Tuesday<br/>
-More on prominence: Pitch accents in MAE_English. Does contrastive focus have a special realization?<br/>
+More on prominence: Pitch accents in MAE_English.
+Does contrastive focus have a special realization?<br/>

 Wednesday<br/>
-The prosodic hierarchy. Intonational marking of phrase edges.<br/>
+The prosodic hierarchy.
+Intonational marking of phrase edges.<br/>

 Thursday<br/>
 Group discussion of ToBI transcriptions.<br/>